P200 Observer Checklist and FAQ

 Through the reservation system.
 Select your run number on the P200 observing schedule.
 You will see the primary and secondary instruments listed for your run.
 Click the “Edit Settings” link for each instrument to enter your desired settings, then press the “SAVE” button at the bottom of the page.
 Note that your reservation system account must be listed as the Principal Investigator or Lead Observer of the run for you to be able to edit the instrument settings.

 Observer on-site accommodation are provided at the Palomar “Monastery.”
-Please see http://www.astro.caltech.edu/palomar/observer/observertravel.html for an overview of observer travel resources, including information about the Monastery.
+Please see the observer travel page for an overview of observer travel resources, including information about the Monastery and specific information for NAOC-designated observers.

 First login to your account on the reservation system and select the “Monastery” link on the left hand side of the screen.
 You will be taken to a calendar view similar to the one depicted below.